FraunhoferIOSB/FAAAST-Service/docs/source/submodeltemplateprocessors/submodeltemplateprocessors.md

 This SubmodelTemplate Processor uses these SubmodelTemplates to create AssetConnections from the given data and links the asset data to the corresponding SubmodelElements, as defined in AIMC.

+The Processor looks for the SubmodelTemplate AIMC and maps all relations in the supported Asset Interfaces.

 ### Configuration

 The processor uses the following configuration structure: